 - Golden Nugget Sportsbook

 - PlayUP Sportsbook

 - Tipico Sportsbook

-New Jersey was fast out of the blocks following the Supreme Court decision to legalize sports betting in 2018 and many retail sportsbooks and online betting companies quickly set up business in the state.
-Just one month later, the first legal bet was placed at the William Hill Sportsbook in Monmouth Park.
+New Jersey was fast out of the blocks following the Supreme Court’s decision to legalize sports betting in 2018, and many retail sportsbooks and online betting companies quickly set up business in the state.

 BetMGM Sportsbook – Borgata Casino Hotel, Atlantic City

 In 2018, MGM Resorts opened a BetMGM sportsbook in its Borgata Casino Hotel in AC, making it one of the first providers to open a sportsbook in New Jersey.
 It includes a massive LED television wall, betting kiosks, and a VIP lounge.
 The casino’s original racebook is situated right next to the sportsbook.